 The Bodhisatta was once a king.
-His mother was infertile and she fell out of favor with her husband, a wealthy merchant, because of it.
-Eventually, hearing all the gossip about her, she faked being pregnant and after nine months she said she wanted to return home and give birth in her father’s house.
-While traveling there she found a baby (the Bodhisatta) abandoned under a banyan tree, and with the help of her lady-in-waiting she faked giving birth, claiming the child as her own.
+His mother was infertile, and she fell out of favor with her husband, a wealthy merchant, because of it.
+Eventually, frustrated by all the gossip about her not having children, she faked being pregnant, and after nine months she said she wanted to return home and give birth at her father’s house.
+While traveling there, she found a baby (the Bodhisatta) abandoned under a banyan tree, and with the help of her lady-in-waiting she faked giving birth, claiming the child as her own.

-The Bodhisatta grew up with two other children born on the same day.
-The three grew up as very close friends and were sent together to Taxila to complete their education.
-When their studies were finished they wandered through the land to get new experiences.
+The Bodhisatta was raised with two other children born on the same day.
+The three grew up together in the palace as very close friends and were sent to Taxila to complete their education.
+When they finished their studies, they wandered through the land to get new experiences.

-One morning one of the Bodhisatta’s friends awoke early and heard a conversation between two chickens roosting in the tree above them.
-The one at the top pooped on the back of a chicken perched below it.
-The offending chicken apologized, but the soiled chicken remained angry and proclaimed that he was very important, boasting that anyone who killed and ate him would get one thousand pieces of money that morning.
-The upper chicken scoffed and said anyone who ate his fat would become a king, his middle flesh would become the commander-in-chief, and his flesh by the bones would become the king’s treasurer.
+One morning, one of the Bodhisatta’s companions awoke early and heard a conversation between two chickens roosting in the tree above them.
+The one at the top had defecated on the back of a chicken perched below him.
+The offending chicken apologized, but the soiled chicken remained angry and proclaimed that he was very important, boasting that anyone who killed and ate him would get one thousand coins that morning.
+The upper chicken scoffed and said anyone who ate his fat would become a king, his middle meat would become commander-in-chief, and his meat by the bones would become treasurer.
 The man quickly and quietly climbed the tree and grabbed the uppermost chicken, killing and cooking it for his friends.
-He served the fat to the Bodhisatta, the middle flesh to his other friend, and ate the flesh near the bones himself.
-After they were finished eating he told them their fates for later that day.
+He served the fat to the Bodhisatta, the middle meat to his other friend, and ate the meat near the bones himself.

-That morning they walked to the city and took a nap in the royal park.
-It was a week after the king had died without an heir and the royal chaplain sent the royal chariot out of the palace without a driver, a foolproof method to find someone with sufficient merit to be a great king.
+After the early riser told the Bodhisatta and his friend about their fortuitous fates, they walked to the city and took a nap in the royal park.
+It was a week after the king had died without an heir, and his chaplain sent the royal chariot out of the palace without a driver—a foolproof method to find someone with sufficient merit to be a great king.
 The horses walked to the park and stopped in front of the Bodhisatta.
-The chaplain examined his feet and saw the signs of royalty, which showed he was destined to not only be a king, but to rule all of India.
-The chaplain ordered all the gongs and cymbals struck to wake the men up and then got on one knee to offer the kingdom to the Bodhisatta.
+The chaplain examined his feet and saw the marks of royalty, which showed he was destined to not only be a king, but to rule all of India.
+The chaplain ordered all the gongs and cymbals struck to wake the men up, then he got on one knee to offer the kingdom to the Bodhisatta.
 He accepted the crown then and there and brought his friends to the palace as commander-in-chief and treasurer.
 He ruled righteously.

-One day the Bodhisatta thought of his parents and told his commander-in-chief to go get them.
-But he felt this task wasn’t his responsibility and refused.
+One day the Bodhisatta thought of his parents and told his commander-in-chief to bring them to the city, but he felt this task wasn’t his responsibility and refused.
 So the Bodhisatta told his treasurer to do it, and he agreed.
-He invited not just the Bodhisatta’s parents, but his and the commander-in-chief’s too, but none wanted to leave their homes.
-So the treasurer returned to the palace alone.
+He went back to their hometown and invited the Bodhisatta’s parents, as well as his and the commander-in-chief’s, but none wanted to leave, and the treasurer returned to the palace alone.

-He first stopped to see the commander-in-chief who was angry at the treasurer for not choosing to make him king and the commander-in-chief ordered his men to beat him severely.
-The treasurer went immediately to report this to the Bodhisatta, who greeted him warmly with fancy clothes, fine foods, a shave, and such things.
-The Bodhisatta was furious at the commander-in-chief for becoming a worthless traitor and ordered him speared to death.
+The treasurer first stopped to see the commander-in-chief, who resented the treasurer for not choosing to make him king on that fateful day.
+Full of spite, he ordered his men to beat the treasurer severely.
+The injured treasurer went immediately to report this to the Bodhisatta, who greeted him warmly with fancy clothes, fine foods, a shave, and such things.
+Hearing what had happened, the Bodhisatta was furious at the commander-in-chief for becoming a worthless traitor and ordered him speared to death.
 But the treasurer begged him to show mercy, so the Bodhisatta forgave him.
 As a reward for the treasurer’s good character, the Bodhisatta put him in charge of all the merchant guilds.